Hreflang HTML Examples for Every Scenario

 Copy-paste hreflang HTML examples: two languages, language plus region, x-default, subdirectories, subdomains, and separate domains.

 Hreflang syntax is always the same -- it's the URL structures that vary.
 Here are working examples for every common setup, ready to adapt.
+For a full explanation of how hreflang works and when to use it, see our comprehensive hreflang guide.

 Every <link rel="alternate" hreflang="..."> tag goes in the <head> of your HTML.
-Every page in the cluster must include the full set of alternates, including a tag pointing back to itself.
+Every page in the cluster must include the full set of alternates, including a self-referencing tag pointing back to itself.

 1. Basic Two-Language Site